thosgood/this-weeks-finds/markdown/251-300/week263.md

 Suppose we want to build a group out of just two layers, where each layer is the group of integers mod 3, otherwise known as Z/3.
 There are two ways to do this.
-One gives Z/3 ⊕ Z/3, the group of pairs of integers mod 3.
+One gives Z/3 \oplus  Z/3, the group of pairs of integers mod 3.
 The other gives Z/9, the group of integers mod 9.

-We can think of Z/3 ⊕ Z/3 as consisting of pairs of digits 0,1,2 where we add each digit separately mod 3.
+We can think of Z/3 \oplus  Z/3 as consisting of pairs of digits 0,1,2 where we add each digit separately mod 3.
 For example:

 01 + 02 = 00\